-i NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re-enabled after the BIOS update is completed.
+NOTE: If BitLocker is enabled, it must be suspended before updating the system BIOS, and then re-enabled after the BIOS update is completed.

-- 1. Restart the computer.

-- 2. Go to Dell.com/support.

-- Enter the Service Tag or Express Service Code and click Submit.

-- · Click Detect Product and follow the instructions on screen. - 3.
+- 1. Restart the computer. - 2.
+Go to www.dell.com/support. - Enter the Service Tag or Express Service Code and click Submit. - Click Detect Product and follow the on-screen instructions. - 3.
 If you are unable to detect or find the Service Tag, click Choose from all products. - 4.
-Choose the Products category from the list.

-i NOTE: Choose the appropriate category to reach the product page

-- 5. Select your computer model and the Product Support page of your computer appears. - 6.
-Click Get drivers and click Drivers and Downloads.
-The Drivers and Downloads section opens. - 7.
-Click Find it myself. - 8.
+Choose the Products category from the list. - i NOTE: Choose the appropriate category to reach the product page. - 5.
+Select your computer model and the Product Support page of your computer appears. - 6.
+Click Get drivers, and then click Drivers and Downloads.

+The Drivers and Downloads section is displayed.

+- 7. Click Find it myself. - 8.
 Click BIOS to view the BIOS versions. - 9.
 Identify the latest BIOS file and click Download. - 10.
-Select your preferred download method in the Please select your download method below window, click Download File.
-The File Download window appears. - 11.
-Click Save to save the file on your computer. - Click Run to install the updated BIOS settings on your computer.
-Follow the instructions on the screen.
+Select your preferred download method in the Please select your download method below window, and then click Download File.

+The File Download window appears.

+- 11. Click Save to save the file on your computer. - 12.
+Click ${\bf Run}$ to install the updated BIOS settings on your computer.

+Follow the on-screen instructions.